CoCoSol007/logiq/README.md

   <img src="logo.png" width="400">
   <p align="center">
     <br />
-    Logik is a strongly-typed logic interpreter written in Kotlin.
+    Logik is a strongly-typed logic interpreter written in Rust.
   </p>
 </div>

 ---

-**Logik** is a strongly-typed logic interpreter written in **Kotlin**, designed to model and evaluate systems based on propositional and first-order logic.
+**Logik** is a strongly-typed logic interpreter written in **Rust**, designed to model and evaluate systems based on propositional and first-order logic.
 It supports the declaration of types, constants, functions, predicates, axioms, and initial facts, and enables the inference of logical truths through deduction.

 ## Features